-What a Wonderful World Our Local Area Our Country Geographical Enquiry and Key Concepts How are places around the world different?
+Avoir Glass - Tear 1/2 - Gycle A What a Wonderful World Our Local Area Our Country Geographical Enquiry and Key Concepts How are places around the world different?
 Place Cultural awareness and diversity What's in my local area?
 Place Space Why do people visit London?
 Place Cultural awareness and diversity Substantive Knowledge There are seven continents (Africa, Antarctica, North and South America, Asia, Europe and Australia). and five oceans (Arctic, Atlantic, Indian, Pacific, and Southern) in the world.
 Countries around the world have different climates.
 Climates can be sorted into the following zones: warm, cold (or polar), tropical and temperate.
 When people plan a journey, they might use maps and a compass to help them.
 You can record a journey on a map using a journey line.
 Europe has many famous landmarks, including Stonehenge in England, the Matterhorn in Switzerland and the Eiffel Tower in France.
 Landmarks in other continents include the Yangtze River in China (which is in Asia) and the Great Barrier Reef located off the coast of Australia.
 Natural features include caves, rocks, cliffs, forests and mountains.
 Natural features are sometimes called 'physical features.'
 Features made by people include bridges, buildings and roads.
 These features are sometimes called 'human features.'
 A compass has four main directions, which are north, east, south and west.
 Part of the compass (the needle) will always point north.
 You might see lots of different types of houses in your local area.
 These might include detached, semi-detached, terraces, flats, cottages, caravans, or bungalows.
 Buildings in the local area could be used for lots of different things.
 Some of these could be schools, libraries, offices, hospitals, factories, leisure centres, or railway stations.
 To make it easier, maps use symbols instead of words so that you can find things quickly.
-The UK is made up of the island of Great Britain and Northern Ireland.
+Ireland.
 It is surrounded by the English Channel, the North Sea, the Irish Sea and the North Atlantic Ocean.
 England is the largest country in the UK.
 London is the capital city.
 Scotland is a country in the north of the UK.
 Edinburgh is the capital city.
 Scotland has large mountains including Ben Nevis, which is the largest in the UK Wales is a mountainous country in the west of the UK.
-Cardiff is the capital city.
-Wales has its own language (Welsh).
-Northern Ireland is the smallest country in the UK.
-Belfast is the capital city.
-One of the most famous landmarks is Giant's Causeway London is a very busy and built-up city with lots of important buildings and famous landmarks.
-These include the London Eye, Big Ben, the Houses of Parliament, Tower Bridge and Westminster Abbey.
-London is found in the Northern Hemisphere.
-It has a temperate climate.
-Brasília is the capital city of Brazil.
-It is found in the Southern Hemisphere and has a tropical climate.
-Key Vocabulary Continent Ocean Desert Rainforest Equator Compass Direction Fieldwork Map Symbol House Town Ireland Countryside Country UK Capital city Landmark Population End Points and Assessment Children will demonstrate that they can: Name the seven continents and five oceans of the world correctly, and describe the simple human and physical features of each.
+Cardiff is Key Vocabulary Continent Ocean Desert Rainforest Equator Compass Direction Fieldwork Map Symbol House Town Countryside Country UK Ireland Capital city Landmark Population End Points and Assessment Assessment Task: Kahoot quiz on oceans and continents Children will demonstrate that they can: Name the seven continents and five oceans of the world correctly, and describe the simple human and physical features of each.
 Use an atlas/ world map to accurately locate the continents and oceans of the world, as well as their own country and continent.
-Understand and locate simple climate zones using key terms.
-Assessment Task: Draw a map to show the route from our school to three key places in the village Children will demonstrate that they can: Use and understand the key features of maps, as well as compass directions (N, E, S, W), locational and directional language.
-Use map symbols in a key.
-Plan a route giving reasons for choice.
+Understand and locate simple climate zones using key terms. children will demonstrate that they can: Use and understand the key features of maps, as well as compass directions (N, E, S, W), locational and directional language.
 Assessment Task: Write a poster or leaflet advertising a trip to London Children will demonstrate that they can: Name the four countries of the UK, capital cities and surrounding seas.
 Make comparisons between features of different places in the UK.
 Explain what London is like in detail using key geographical vocabulary.
 Describe similarities and differences between Brasilia and London.

-Year 1/2 Cycle B
+Avon Class - Year 1/2 - Cycle B